KapilWins/Nest-MicroService/readme.md

 # NESTJS WITH MICROSERVICES

 Clone down this repository.
 You will need node and npm installed globally on your machine.
+In this project, user and project are two different microservices and communincated with NATS Server.

 ### Technologies Used